Bangladesh Police FC: Stagnation, relegations and professional league

-Bangladesh Premier League era
+Bangladesh Football League era

-Police began its 2019–20 season with the 2019 Federation Cup, where they crashed out after being defeated 3–0 by Bashundhara Kings in the semi-finals.
+Police began the 2019–20 season with the 2019 Federation Cup, where they crashed out after being defeated 3–0 by Bashundhara Kings in the semi-finals.
 Thus, the Federation Cup campaign of Police FC ended.
 The club, which throughout its history has mainly consisted of employed police constables, signed four foreign players, including Puerto Rico national team striker Sidney Rivera.
-On 16 February 2020, Police began their 2019–20 Bangladesh Premier League campaign with a 0–2 defeat to Abahani Limited Dhaka.
+On 16 February 2020, Police began their 2019–20 Premier League campaign with a 0–2 defeat to Dhaka Abahani.
 In its following games four days later, Police salvaged a point with a 1–1 draw with Bashundhara Kings, thanks to an own goal from Kings defender Nurul Naium Faisal.
-On 24 February 2020, Police secured their first ever victory in the Premier League, defeating Uttar Baridhara 2–1.
+On 24 February 2020, Police secured their first-ever victory in the professional league, defeating Uttar Baridhara 2–1.
 The club's goals came from Sidney Rivera and Antonio Laskov.
-Nevertheless, their first season in the Premier League only lasted for five matches, as domestic football was canceled due to the COVID-19 pandemic in Bangladesh.
+Nevertheless, their first season in the professional league only lasted for five matches, as domestic football was canceled due to the COVID-19 pandemic in Bangladesh.
+The club was also renamed to Bangladesh Police FC soon after their entry to the professional top-tier.

-Before the 2020–21 Bangladesh Premier League began, Police replaced their first foreign coach Nicolas Vitorović with Sri Lankan Pakir Ali.
-Police finished 8th in their first full season in the Premier League.
+Before the 2020–21 Premier League began, Police replaced their first foreign coach, Nicolas Vitorović, with Sri Lankan Pakir Ali.
+Police finished 8th in their first full season in the professional league.
 In October 2021, Police appointed Romanian coach Aristică Cioabă as their third foreign head coach.
 In their first season under Cioabă, Police finished 8th in the league.
 After the season, the club's legendary striker Amirul Islam retired.
-Police began its 2022–23 season with the 2022 Independence Cup and finished fourth after suffering a 4–1 defeat against Abahani Limited Dhaka.
-The club finished the 2022–23 Bangladesh Premier League in third place, their highest ever in the top-flight.
+Police began its 2022–23 season with the 2022 Independence Cup and finished fourth after suffering a 4–1 defeat against Dhaka Abahani.
+The club finished the 2022–23 Premier League in third place, their highest ever in the top flight.
 Police were also the only club to defeat eventual champions Bashundhara Kings during the league season.

+Ground

+The Bangladesh Police Football Ground, located in Purbachal, Dhaka, was inaugurated by Inspector General of Police Md.
+Ali Hossain Fakir on 25 July 2026.
+Covering nearly 100,000 square feet, the facility serves as the home ground and a dedicated training venue for Bangladesh Police FC.